 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Burmese Shan noodles with pork and bok choy
+Burmese Shan noodles with pork and baby bok choy

 2 Servings, 690 Calories/Serving

 Grab your chopsticks and twirl away.
 With tender chunks of cooked tomatoes and your choice of protein, these comforting noodles have been called the “spaghetti Bolognese of Burma.”

 In your bag